yegor256/use_tinymce/README.markdown

 TinyMCE in a Rails 3.0, 3.1, 3.2 or 4.0 app.

 **NOTE:** Rails 3.1.0 broke version 0.0.8.
 The current version has been tested on Rails 4.0.0.
-It should *work* on 3.0, 3.1 and 3.2 because "nothing there has been changed".
+It *should* work on 3.0, 3.1 and 3.2 because "nothing there has been changed".
 Let me know if this is not true.

 This gem differs from the others that I looked at on rubygems in that:

-1. It works with Rails [3.0](#rails_30_integration) & [3.1.0](#rails_31_integration),
+1. It works with Rails [3.0](#rails_30_integration), [3.1 & 3.2](#rails_31_integration) and [4.0](#rails_40_integration) details below
-details below
 2. It's minimal.
 It does not provide any juicy Rails style configuration for TinyMCE.
 You just use the config stuff which comes with TinyMCE - in javascript.
-3. I only use Ruby 1.9.2 & depend on others to find and patch bugs in 1.8.x.
-Version 0.0.12 contains a patch by github://janne to correct the syntax of the rakefile so that it works with the Regexp engine in 1.8.x
+3. I've moved on to Ruby 2.0, so I'm now depending on others to find and patch bugs in 1.9.x and 1.8.x.
+For example, version 0.0.12 contains a patch by github://janne to correct the syntax of the rakefile so that it works with the Regexp engine in 1.8.x

-## Rails 3.0 & 3.1 Integration
+## Rails Integration

-It's almost the same in both cases.
+It's almost the same in all cases.
 See [Step By Step](#step_by_step) below.

 **Rails 3.0 Note:** Rails 3.0 defaults to `prototype` for javascript, so `use_tinymce` supports both *raw* TinyMCE (which works well with Prototype) and the *jquery* version, which works with 'jquery'.
 It also supports both *simple* and *advanced* editor installations for the *raw* type.

-**Rails 3.1 Note:** TinyMCE doesn't play well with the asset pipeline, so it is installed in public.
+**Rails 3.1, 3.2 and 4.0 Note:** TinyMCE doesn't play well with the asset pipeline, so it is installed in public.
 This has to do with the way TinyMCE is architected: it is plugin based and scatters javascript, css, and html all through it's plugin directory.
 It manages it's own loading.

-Also, **Rails 3.1** defaults to jQuery for javascript, so `use_tinymce` does not support installing the *raw* version of TinyMCE.
+Also, since **3.1** Rails defaults to jQuery for javascript, so `use_tinymce` does not support installing the *raw* version of TinyMCE.

 ## Selectively adding TinyMCE to selected text areas